William Andrews Clark Jr.

-William Andrews Clark Jr. (March 29, 1877 – June 14, 1934) was a Los Angeles–based philanthropist and the youngest surviving son of copper baron and U.S. Senator William Andrews Clark Sr. and his first wife, Katherine.
+William Andrews Clark Jr. (March 29, 1877 – June 14, 1934) was an American philanthropist and book collector who founded the Los Angeles Philharmonic and the William Andrews Clark Memorial Library.
+He was the youngest surviving son of mining magnate and U.S. Senator William A. Clark.

 Early life

-William Andrews Clark Jr. was born on March 29, 1877, in Deer Lodge, Montana.
-His father was William A. Clark and his mother was Katherine Louise Stauffer.
+Clark was born on March 29, 1877, in Deer Lodge, Montana, the son of William Andrews Clark Sr. and Katherine Louise Stauffer.
 He was educated in France and in the New York area and graduated from the University of Virginia with a bachelor's degree in law in 1899.

 Career and hobbies

 Clark was a partner in the law firm Clark & Roote in Butte, Montana.
 He also served on the boards of several of his father's mining and industrial concerns.

 Book collection

 In the mid-1910s, he began collecting antiquarian and fine press books as a serious hobby (he had dabbled in book buying previous to this).
 In 1919, he hired bibliographer Robert E. Cowan to consult on book-buying purchases and to help with the compilation of a printed library catalog.
 The first volume of this was printed in 1920 by San Francisco printer John Henry Nash.